francisminu/BotTrial/README.md

-# BotTrial
-Bot trial
-A bot trial using the Microsoft Bot Framework.
+Created a Bot using the Microsoft Bot Framework.
+This is a Sample Project.